PSLmodels/OG-Core/docs/book/content/calibration/UBI.md

   Put description of growth-adjusted specification here.

+(SecUBIfootnotes)=
+## Footnotes

-[^HOH_age_dist_note]: DeBacker and Evans compared the OG-USA age demographics $\hat{\omega}_{s,t}$ with the respective age demographics in Tax Policy Center's microsimulation model and in [Tax-Calculator](https://github.com/PSLmodels/Tax-Calculator)'s microsimulation model.
-The latter two microsimulation models' age demographics are based on head of household tax filer age distributions, whereas OG-USA's demographics are based on the population age distribution.
+[^HOH_age_dist_note]: DeBacker and Evans compared the `OG-USA` age demographics $\hat{\omega}_{s,t}$ with the respective age demographics in Tax Policy Center's microsimulation model and in [Tax-Calculator](https://github.com/PSLmodels/Tax-Calculator)'s microsimulation model.
+The latter two microsimulation models' age demographics are based on head of household tax filer age distributions, whereas `OG-USA`'s demographics are based on the population age distribution.